A Geometric Analysis of Small-sized Language Model Hallucinations: Results

 The structural analysis presented above establishes the existence of a consistent geometric distinction between genuine and hallucinated responses.
 Rather than attempting global transfer, we exploit this structure locally by framing label inference as a \emph{prompt- and model-conditioned propagation problem}, where a small set of validated responses is used to infer the labels of the remaining ones.

-Table~\ref{tab:label_propagation_performance} summarises the performance of the proposed label propagator across all models.
-For each prompt and model, we consider the full set of generated responses and perform $20$ stratified splits into training and test sets, with a $2/3$--$1/3$ ratio while preserving the proportion of genuine and hallucinated responses.
-All reported metrics are averaged over prompts and splits.
+Table~\ref{tab:label_propagation_performance} summarises the performance of \aporialp across all models.
+For each prompt and model, we consider the set of generated responses and perform $20$ stratified splits into training and test sets, with a $2/3$--$1/3$ ratio while preserving the proportion of genuine and hallucinated responses.
+Reported metrics are averaged over prompts and splits.

 Across models, the propagator achieves strong and stable performance, with an average accuracy of $87.2\%$ and F1-score of $90.7\%$.
 Performance varies moderately across architectures, ranging from $82.7\%$ accuracy for \SOLAR to $92.5\%$ for \YI, but remains consistently high for all considered models.
-Moreover, our performances do not scale monotonically with model size: smaller models such as \YI and \DEEPSEEK outperform substantially larger ones, reinforcing the observation that separability is independent of parameter size.
+Moreover, performance does not scale monotonically with model size: smaller models such as \YI and \DEEPSEEK outperform substantially larger ones, reinforcing the observation that separability is independent of parameter count.

 Beyond classification accuracy, Table~\ref{tab:label_propagation_performance} reports both signed and absolute margins, defined as \( W(\DeHH, \DeH) - W(\DeGG, \DeG)\,, \) which quantify how decisively a response is assigned to a class.
 Signed margins reveal a systematic asymmetry: hallucinated responses tend to be classified with larger magnitude margins than genuine ones, indicating that they are more clearly separated from the genuine cluster in Fisher space.
 Absolute margins, instead, measure confidence independently of direction and show consistent separation across both classes.
-Together, these results suggest that the propagator is not only accurate, but also internally consistent in how it evaluates proximity to class structure.
+Together, these results suggest that \aporialp is not only accurate, but also internally consistent in how it evaluates proximity to class structure.

-A key motivation for label propagation is to reduce the reliance on costly annotations.
-Figure~\ref{fig:LP_performances} investigates how performance evolves as a function of the number of labelled responses.
-Here, test sets are fixed to one third of the available responses, while the training set size is increased from $5$ to $100$ in steps of $5$.
-Along with the multiple stratified splits, when the training size does not exhaust the available data, results are averaged over $10$ random subsamplings, using the same underlying train--test splits.
+\bfheading{Training-Size Sensitivity Analysis} A key motivation for label propagation is to reduce reliance on costly annotators. \cref{fig:LP_performances} investigates how \aporialp performance evolves as a function of the number of labelled responses.
+Test sets are fixed at $\sfrac13$ of the available responses, while the training set size is increased from $5$ to $100$.
+In addition to the multiple stratified splits, whenever the training set does not exhaust the available data, results are averaged over $10$ random subsamplings of that training set.

 Across all models, performance improves rapidly with the number of labelled examples and then saturates.
 In particular, both accuracy and F1-score exhibit diminishing returns beyond approximately $30$ labelled responses, with near-saturation reached around $50$--$60$ samples.
 At the same time, variability across splits decreases monotonically as the training set grows.
 This behaviour is remarkably consistent across architectures, with the only notable exception being \PHI, whose improvement remains more gradual.
 These results indicate that the propagator can operate effectively in low-supervision regimes, requiring a small set of validated responses to achieve strong performance.